tensorflow/tensorflow/g3doc/Passes.md

 ## Memref dependence analysis (`-memref-dependence-check`) {#memref-dependence-check}

-Performs dependence analysis to determine dependences between pairs of memory operations (load's and store's) on memref's.
+This pass performs dependence analysis to determine dependences between pairs of memory operations (load's and store's) on memref's.
 Dependence analysis exploits polyhedral information available (affine maps, expressions, and affine.apply operations) to precisely represent dependences using affine constraints, while also computing dependence vectors from them, where each component of the